jinbeniyama/tdr/README.md

 makedark TRCS00000030.fits
 ```

-Next, create master flat frame using master dark for flat frame.
+Next, create master normalized flat frame using master dark for flat frame.

-The master flat has prefix `f` like `fTRCS00000040.fits`
+The master flat has prefix `f` like `fTRCS00000040.fits`.

 ```
 [usage]